What this notice is about

 What if I can’t provide the requested documentation?

-We will disallow the premium tax credit and send you an examination report that shows the proposed changes to your tax return.
+We'll disallow the PTC and send you an examination report showing the proposed changes to your tax return.

-What if I didn’t file a tax return claiming the premium tax credit and someone else is using my name and social security number?
+What if I didn’t file a tax return claiming the PTC and someone else is using my name and social security number?

 Can I file my tax return while I am being audited?